GlobedGD/globed2/README.md

 * HJfod - for making [our website](https://globed.dev)
 * alk1m123 - for working together for EditorCollab interoperability
 * Alphalaneous - for making the DeathLink mod and allowing us to take their idea and implement it in Globed
+* Rifct - for helping with some assets
 * [ConfiG](https://github.com/cgytrus/) - for hosting a relay server in Russia
 * [Everyone from the Geode Team](https://github.com/orgs/geode-sdk/people) - for making Geode
 * Server staff and supporters - for helping in shaping this mod to be what it is today :)